 - The terms “norm” and “social norm” are used interchangeably in a sociological context.

-- Norms can be formal or informal and visible and invisible.
+- Norms can be formal and informal, visible and invisible, or explicit and implicit.

 - Norms are learned through socialization and enforced through negative or positive sanctions.

 - “All groups have norms, values, beliefs, ways of life, and codes of conduct that identify the group and define its boundaries” (McNamee and Miller 2013:58).